Clarion Island

-Clarion Island (Isla Clarión), formerly Santa Rosa, is the second largest, westernmost and most remote of Mexico's Revillagigedo Islands.
+Clarion Island (Isla Clarión), formerly Santa Rosa, is the second largest, westernmost and most remote of Mexico's Revillagigedo Islands, a marine protected area.
 The island is located 385 km west of Socorro Island and just under 700 km from the Mexican mainland.

 It has an area of 19.80 km2 and three prominent peaks.
 The westernmost and tallest peak, Monte Gallegos, is 335 m high.
 The central peak is called Monte de la Marina, 280 m, and the eastern peak Pico de la Tienda 292 m.
-The coasts are backed by perpendicular cliffs, 24 to 183 m high, with the exception of the middle part of the southern coast in the vicinity of Bahía Azufre (Sulphur Bay), which is the location of a small military garrison with a contingent of 9 soldiers.
+The coasts are backed by perpendicular cliffs, 24 to 183 m high, with the exception of the middle part of the southern coast in the vicinity of Bahía Azufre (Sulphur Bay), which is the location of a small military garrison with a contingent of nine soldiers.

 Two small and at least temporarily brackish pools are the only source of fresh water; even these may dry up in summers with little rain.
 Clarion can only be reached by sea, which from Mexico takes 30 hours.